Mail-Order Specialty Drugs: A Guide to Limited Distribution

 Specialty Spending vs. Mail-Order Usage

 As background, specialty drugs drive overall pharmacy spending.
-According to Congressional reports, specialty medications represent under 1% of prescriptions but ~33% of total drug spending ([31]).
-In dollar terms, U.S. specialty drug spending was roughly $148 billion in 2020, far outpacing traditional drugs ([3]) ([10]).
-By contrast, mail-order volume is moderate (on per-prescription basis), yet significant in certain populations: about 8–9% of Medicare Part D claims, but those claims often include specialty tinctures.
+Specialty medications represent a small percentage of prescriptions but a disproportionate share of spending.
+While Congressional reports once cited specialty at ~33% of total drug spending ([34]), that figure has risen dramatically: by 2024, IQVIA reported specialty medicines accounted for approximately 53% of total U.S. drug spending, up from 27% in 2010, driven by growth in autoimmune and oncology therapies ([3]).
+Total U.S. pharmaceutical expenditures reached $805.9 billion in 2024, growing 10.2% year-over-year.
+By contrast, mail-order volume is moderate (on a per-prescription basis), yet significant in certain populations: about 8–9% of Medicare Part D claims historically, but those claims often include specialty prescriptions, and that rate has increased post-pandemic.

 From the KFF analysis, usage patterns vary by region and plan type ([11]).
 Notably, “some states… have higher rates of mail-order use”, due to benefit designs and demographic factors ([11]).
 Figure 2 (based on KFF data) illustrates that while only a minority receive mail, for specialty conditions that minority is highly concentrated.